peteroupc/peteroupc.github.io/colorgen.md

 <small><sup id=Note16>(16)</sup> In interior and architectural design, the luminance factor multiplied by 100 is also known as _light reflectance value_ (LRV).</small>

 <small><sup id=Note17>(17)</sup> Although the D65/2 white point is the usual one for sRGB, another white point may be more convenient in the following cases, among others:
-- Using the white point `[0.9642, 1, 0.8249]` can improve interoperability with applications color-managed with International Color Consortium (ICC) version 2 or 4 profiles (this is the D50/2 white point given in CIE Publication 15 [**before it was corrected**](https://lists.w3.org/Archives/Public/public-colorweb/2018Apr/0003.html)).
+- Using the white point `[0.9642, 1, 0.8249]` can improve interoperability with applications color-managed with International Color Consortium (ICC) version 2 or 4 profiles (this corresponds to the D50/2 white point given in CIE Publication 15 [**before it was corrected**](https://lists.w3.org/Archives/Public/public-colorweb/2018Apr/0003.html)).
 - The printing industry uses the D50 illuminant for historical reasons (see A. Kraushaar, [**"Why the printing industry is not using D65?"**](https://fogra.org/plugin.php?menuid=125&template=mv/templates/mv_show_front.html&mv_id=10&extern_meta=x&mv_content_id=140332&getlang=en), 2009).</small>

 <small><sup id=Note18>(18)</sup> Chromatic adaptation transforms include linear Bradford transformations, but are not further detailed in this document.
 (See also E. Stone, "[**The Luminance of an sRGB Color**](https://ninedegreesbelow.com/photography/srgb-luminance.html)", 2013.)</small>